Who Watches (and Shares) What on YouTube? And When? Using Twitter to Understand YouTube Viewership: Related Work

 \subsection{On Human Behaviour}

 Since our analysis involves the ``when'' dimension of video shares on Twitter, we review work on temporal patterns in human behaviour.
 Quantitative understanding of human behavior, also known as human dynamics, got a new turning point in 2005 after work by A.-L. Barab\'{a}si \cite{barabasi05}, where author looked whether the timing of human activities follows any specific pattern.
 Results showed that there are bursts of intensive activity interchanged with long periods of inactivity (Pareto distribution) rather than events happening at regular time intervals (Poisson).
-Since 2005 more studies on the inhomogeneous nature of temporal processes in human dynamics have been performed \cite{Crane2010} \cite{karsai12} \cite{wu10}.
-Various proxies were used to get timing of human activity, e.g. mobile records, web server logs, SMS etc. Recent study by Wu et al.\ \cite{wu10} suggests time patterns follow bimodal distribution with bursts of activity explained by power-law distribution and random initiation of activity in exponential tail.
+Since 2005 more studies on the inhomogeneous nature of temporal processes in human dynamics have been performed \cite{Crane2010, karsai12, wu10}.
+Various proxies were used to get timing of human activity, e.g., mobile records, web server logs, SMS etc. Recent study by Wu et al. \cite{wu10} suggests time patterns follow bimodal distribution with bursts of activity explained by power-law distribution in the first mode and exponentially distributed initiation of activity in the second mode.